reihu/schemaInject/README.md

    * The `<fkey>` element always has a `refTable` attribute and either a `field` and `refField` for single-field fkeys or several `<field name="localFieldName" refField="remoteFieldName" />` subelements.

+     It may contain the following additional attributes:
+     * `deferred` (default: "false"), other values: "deferred", "immediate" ) can be used for deferred foreign keys (that will be checked at the end of a transaction).
+The possible values are:
+       * `false` the foreign key is NOT deferrable
+       * `deferred` deferrable and initially deferred
+       * `immediate` deferrable but initially immediate
    * TODO: add support for plain indices
  * __A schema folder__